 Ko Olina Resort and Marina Attractions and Educational Facilities Tax Credit

 If you are claiming the Ko Olina resort and marina attractions and educational facilities tax credit, see Form N-336 for information.

-Line 26 minus line 28.
-Enter the result on this line, but not less than zero.
+Line 34 minus line 35.
+Enter the result on this line.